fahadashiq12/nhibernate-core-2024/README.md

 Welcome to NHibernate
 =====================

-NHibernate is a mature, open source object-relational mapper for the .NET framework.
+NHibernate is mature, open source object-relational mapper for the .NET framework.
 It is actively developed, fully featured and used in thousands of successful projects.

 The NHibernate community website - <https://nhibernate.info> - has a range of resources to help you get started,